 Or if having to buy $200 NOS tubes for your interconnect seems too daunting, then how about $1 worth of transistors instead?

-The two high-voltage transistors take the place of one triode, although a single MJE340 NPN transistor would sufice.
+The two high-voltage transistors take the place of one triode, although a single MJE340 NPN transistor would suffice.
 The major advantage this transistor-based Broskie cable holds over the tube versions is that it can be left on 24 hours.
-Two of these circuits with a 170Vdc raw DC power supply would only dissiapate 1W.
+Two of these circuits with a 170Vdc raw DC power supply would only dissipate 1W.
 And none of the transistors require a heatsink.

 The Interconnect Problem

 Unfortunately, the RCA plug and jack escaped from this limited use and we have been stuck with the inherent problems in the design since.
 For example, the jack only weakly holds the plug's hot pin, the hot pin makes contact before the ground, the plug weakly grips the jack, and the RCA-terminated interconnect now externally connects many pieces of audio gear together, each holding its own power supply, each with its own signal ground.
 A very bad design.

 Here is a typical setup, with a linestage amplifier driving a stereo power amplifier via an RCA-terminated, stereo interconnect.